Hot on the heels of 2 10 14 Beta 1 us 2 11 Alpha 4

 You now have the ability to pause a mailing, instead of simple

-stopping a mailing A stopped mailing cannot ever be restarted, a
+A stopped mailing cannot ever be restarted, a

 paused mailing may be restarted with ease